rememberSoftwares/yacana/README.md

 ############## END ##################
 ```

-As you can see in the above output.
-I went for "the creamy one" but when shown the calories I said no...
-Then chose the Golden Galettes was satisfied and the program ended with an output of the agent's history.
+As you can see in the above output, we went for "the creamy one" but when shown the calories, refused to continue...
+After that, we chose the Golden Galettes which was satisfying.
+Then the program ended with an output of the agent's history.
-We can see in the agent output that it only remembers me choosing the Golden Galettes but not the Creamy Confections.
-This is because we loaded the checkpoint that was made before the user choice.
+We can see in the agent's output that it only remembered us choosing the Golden Galettes but not the Creamy Confections.
+This is because we loaded the last checkpoint which rolled us back to making our choice again.

-ℹ️ Note that the Task asking to replace the variables might not work very well with dumb LLMs.
-It could be reworked by splitting the Task into two.
+ℹ️ Note that the Task replacing the variables might not work very well with dumb LLMs.
+It could be reworked by splitting it into two.
 One that would extract the name of the chosen pastry from the user's input and a second one that would generate the associated calories.
 Finally, print the sentence with the variables pre-generated.
 Using local models is all about knowing the maximum performance of your LLM and adapting the prompts to match that performance.
 The dumber, the more guidance it needs!

 ### Multi prompt shot VS 0 prompt shot

-When a LLM struggles to solve a complex Task and achieve a good success rate it may be time to give it a little help.
+When an LLM struggles to solve a complex task and achieve a good success rate it may be time to give it a little help.

-In large language models, the approach to prompting can significantly influence the model's performance. *Zero-shot prompting* asks the model to complete a task without any prior examples, relying solely on its pre-existing knowledge.
-This can lead to varied results, especially in more complex tasks. *One-shot prompting* improves accuracy by providing the model with a single example, offering some guidance on how to approach the task. *Few-shot prompting* further enhances performance by supplying multiple examples, allowing the model to better understand the task's nuances and produce more reliable and accurate results.
+In large language models, the approach to prompting can significantly influence the model's performance.
+* *Zero-shot prompting* asks the model to complete a task without any prior examples, relying solely on its pre-existing knowledge.
+This can lead to varied results, especially in more complex tasks.

-In other words:
-* Zero-Shot Prompting: The model must rely on its general knowledge, which may result in varied performance depending on the task's complexity.
-* One-Shot Prompting: A single example helps guide the model, improving its performance over zero-shot prompting.
+* *One-shot prompting* improves accuracy by providing the model with a single example, offering some guidance on how to approach the task.
-* Few-Shot Prompting: Multiple examples give the model a better understanding of the task, significantly increasing accuracy and performance.
+* *Few-shot prompting* further enhances performance by supplying multiple examples, allowing the model to have a better understanding of the task's nuances and producing more reliable and accurate results.

 Yacana provides you with a way to add new Messages to the History manually.
 The History class exposes a `.add(...)` method.
 This method takes an argument of type `Message()` ([[see here]() @todo) taking two parameters: a [MessageRole]() @todo url enum and the string message itself.